How does this medication work? What will it do for me?

 Breast-feeding: It is not known if glatiramer passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children and adolescents under 18 years old.

 Seniors: The safety and effectiveness of using this medication have not been established for people over 65 years of age.

 What other drugs could interact with this medication?